-We have also enhanced our wider outreach activities, providing opportunities for engagement and dialogue with both firms and industry representative bodies to ensure effective communication of our expectations in relation to authorisations and to better understand concerns arising.
+We have also enhanced our wider outreach activities, providing opportunities for engagement and dialogue with both firms and industry representative bodies to ensure effective communication of the Central Bank's expectations in relation to authorisations and to better understand concerns arising.

-Discussions about issues related to the authorisation process have been included on the agenda of the cross-sectoral Financial Industry Forum and its Innovation Subgroup across 2023 and 2024 and this has served to enhance understanding within industry of the Central
+Discussions about issues related to the authorisation process have been included on the agenda of the cross-sectoral Financial Industry Forum and its Innovation Subgroup across 2023 and 2024 and this has served to enhance understanding within industry of the Central Bank's expectations in relation to authorisations.
+At the Forum, the Central Bank has outlined its risk appetite in relation to authorisations linking it directly to its low tolerance for risks that may materially compromise the achievement of financial supervision objectives.
+The Forum has also provided an opportunity for senior Central Bank leaders to understand challenges arising across industry sectors.